Neel14-stack/Assignment/Part2/dbms vd rdms.md

 - it contain the common attributes between the 2 different star schema (fact table common attribute) for example, we have sales and marketing  start schema and the common attribute between those start schema is product. so while connect these 2 star schema the confirm dimension will contain only the product.

 ** MOST OF THE TIME KIMBALL THEORY IS USED **

+- MAPPING IS NOTHING BUT A SET OF INSTRUCTION BETWEEN SOURCE AND TARGET, AND THAT SET OF INSTRUCTION IS KNOWN AS TRANSFORMATION
+- Informatica Transformations are the repository objects which create, modify, or pass the data to the defined target structures like files, tables, or any other target fields required.
+A transformation is nothing but a set of instructions that define the data flow and load the data into the target.
+Informatica offers multiple transformations for performing specific functionalities.

+To understand Informatica transformations more precisely, let’s know what mapping is?

+A mapping is nothing but a collection of source and target objects that are linked by a set of transformations.
+Hence the purpose of transformation is to indicate the operations that the integration service will perform on the data during workflow execution.